 - acute myocardial infarction

 - active bronchoconstriction, asthma or bronchospastic disease requiring regular inhaler use

 - severe aortic stenosis or carotid stenosis

 - cardiac shunt

-- xanthines as aminophylline, theophylline, caffeine act as competitive antagonists
+- xanthines such as aminophylline, theophylline, and caffeine act as competitive antagonists

 - dipyridamole potentiates its action

 Intravenous aminophylline: suggested dose 125 mg in 50 mL normal saline by IV infusion for 5–6 min